shareup/simple-publisher/README.md

 }
 ```

-one can turn it into a `SimplePublisher` by conforming to the protocol:
+one can turn it into a `SimplePublisher` by subclassing:

 ```swift
 struct Emitter: SimplePublisher<String, Never> {